-Have you ever misplaced your mobile phone inside of your home?
+Have you ever misplaced your mobile phone inside your home?
 Or worse yet, have you ever really lost one or had one stolen?
-Consumer Reports notes that about 3.1 million American consumers were victims of smart phone theft in 2013, and that is nearly double the projected number from 2012!
-They also note out of their survey, that 34 percent of smart-phone users do nothing to stop thieves from getting into their phones – no lock patter or pin even.
+Consumer Reports notes that about 3.1 million American consumers were victims of smartphone theft in 2013, and that is nearly double the projected number from 2012!
+They also note out of their survey, that 34 percent of smart-phone users do nothing to stop thieves from getting into their phones – no lock pattern or pin even.
 Makes me shake!

 Here is a FREE way to find your phone which will allow you to ring it so you can really see what room it is in, lock it (I wouldn’t suggest this one unless you are clear on how to unlock it) or wipe it clean if truly lost (worst case scenario).
 Google’s mobile phone tracker!

-This website only works for us Android users, as currently, the phone is based off of a Google account.
+This website only works for us Android users, as currently, the phone is based on a Google account.
 The link below is to a page that helps iPhone owners set up their phones so they can be found.
-As I’m an Android user, I can’t test the features but I’m sure Apple has you covered with a few steps.https://www.apple.com/support/iphone/find/
+As I’m an Android user, I can’t test the features but I’m sure Apple has you covered with a few steps.

 Android Users Search your desktop Google Chrome for – “Google find my phone.”
 If you are signed into your Google account it will immediately start searching and find the location on a map that gives you the basic function of ringing it.